awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

                 This option may occur a maximum of 1 times

+            --stream-name <streamName>
+                Name of an Amazon Kinesis Data Stream

+                This option may occur a maximum of 1 times

             -t <tag>, --tag <tag>
                 Directory prefix (optional)

+                This option may occur a maximum of 1 times

+            --tokens-only <tokensOnly>
+                Export tokens (~id, ~label) only (optional, default 'off')

+                This options value is restricted to the following set of values: off
+                    nodes
+                    edges
+                    both

                 This option may occur a maximum of 1 times